explosion-mental/demwm/README.md

 - Xcb header files for the `swallow patch`.
 ## Optional
 - [pywal](https://github.com/dylanaraps/pywal)
-	* If not you will have to define (instead of declaring) the colors variable
+	* if not installed it will set colors to (hopefully) default dwm colors
 - [libxft-bgra](https://github.com/uditkarode/libxft-bgra)
 	* The `tags[]` array has emojis, replacing the unicode characters to non-unicode will make independant of libxft-bgra.